-The RPC NRMP Public Workshop occurred on July 23, 2020, from 6:30 p.m. to 8:30 p.m. online by Zoom.
-RPC Commissioners, Sacramento County Department of Regional Parks (Regional Parks) staff, consulting staff from MIG, Inc., and members of the public participated in the meeting.
-Attachment A of the Summary Report Appendix contains slides from the workshop's PowerPoint presentation.
+The RPC NRMP Public Workshop occurred on July 23, 2020, from 6:30 p.m. by Zoom.
+RPC Commissioners, Sacramento County Department of Regio Parks) staff, consulting staff from MIG, Inc., and members of the public meeting.
+Attachment A of the Summary Report Appendix contains slides fr PowerPoint presentation.